2dengine/profile.lua/readme.md

 Resets all collected data.

 ## profile.setclock(func)
-Defines a custom clock function that must return a number that records time.
+Defines a custom clock function that must return a number tracking time.
 The profiler uses os.clock() by default which records the time in seconds.

 # Examples